A 2nd Brexit Referendum Once Seemed Unthinkable. Now Support Is Growing

 How did the call for a second referendum go from a complete long shot to a possibility politicians are now discussing?

 Analysts say it is a function of dwindling options and the risk of parliamentary gridlock.
-The prime minister's Brexit "divorce" deal is so unpopular she cancelled last week's parliamentary vote and now is aiming to bring it up the week of Jan.
+The prime minister's Brexit "divorce" deal is so unpopular she canceled last week's parliamentary vote and now is aiming to bring it up the week of Jan.
 14, in hopes that legislators will have had a change of heart over the holidays.

 If May's deal fails, the default option is to leave the European Union with no deal at all, which is certain to cause disruption and economic damage to the United Kingdom.